chombo-discharge/chombo-discharge/README.rst

 This will install

-* LAPACK and BLAS
-* GNU compilers for Fortran and C++
 * OpenMPI
 * HDF5, both serial and parallel.

-Equivalent steps for Intel compilers will differ slightly.

 Both serial and parallel HDF5 will be installed, and these are *usually* found in folders ``/usr/lib/x86_64-linux-gnu/serial/`` and ``/usr/lib/x86_64-linux-gnu/parallel/``.
 Before proceeding further, the user should ensure that he can locate both the serial and parallel HDF5 libraries.